itsbrex/ChatGPT-Cookies/README.md

 ### Chrome Web Store (recommended)

 1. Install 👉️ [ChatGPT Cookies - Chrome Web Store](https://chrome.google.com/webstore/detail/copy-chatgpt-session-toke/nnkcnhbioochcaoeofflcljhhpceoknl)
-2. Navigate to the ChatGPT website 👉️ https://chat.openai.com/chat
-3. Click on the extension icon in the Chrome toolbar.
+2. Click on the extension icon in the Chrome toolbar to automatically navigate to the ChatGPT website 👉️ https://chat.openai.com/chat
-4. The extension will automatically copy the `SESSION_TOKEN`, `USER_AGENT`, and `CF_CLEARANCE` values to your clipboard.
+3. Select one of the options to automatically copy the `SESSION_TOKEN`, `USER_AGENT`, and `CF_CLEARANCE` or all values at once to your clipboard, or download a single `.env-all` with all of them.
-5. Paste the values wherever they are needed in your project, such as in the `.env` file
+4. Paste the values wherever they are needed in your project, such as in the `.env` file

 ### Install Locally (latest features)